 Is Trancing a Learned Behavior?

 What if you have a dog that trances in your home and you want to add another dog to your family?
 Is trancing something that can be learned and picked up?
 We still know so very little about why dogs trance to begin with, but some multi-dog home owners have noticed that their non-trancing dogs will start to trance after watching the other dog in the home repeatedly exhibit the behavior.
 The new dog may trance under the same item the first dog tranced under, but oftentimes one dog will prefer to trance under one item (like a house plant of some sort) while another dog prefers to trance under a completely different item (like fabric or beaded curtains).

 Trancing, while an odd quirk for a dog to have, seems to be just that: a quirk.
-What is clear is that trancing is non-life threatening, it isn't a pre-cursor or a predisposition to manifestations of obsessive compulsive disorder, and it isn't a form of epileptic seizure.
-In fact, your dog may actually find enjoyment out of it.
-So if you ever catch your dog trancing go ahead and let them be weird!
+What is clear is that in the majority of cases, trancing is non-life threatening, and it isn't usually a pre-cursor obsessive compulsive disorder.
+So when you catch your dog trancing go ahead and let them be weird!